SharePoint/sp-dev-docs/docs/solution-guidance/modules-sharepoint-add-in.md

 ---
-title: Modules in the SharePoint add-in model ms.date: 11/03/2017
+title: Modules in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-Modules in the SharePoint add-in model
+Modules in the SharePoint Add-in model
 ======================================

 Summary